Dream On (TV series): Broadcast

+Dream On first aired on July 8, 1990, on HBO, and was cancelled by HBO in March 1996.

 Syndication

-The edited version of the series aired in syndication on Comedy Central in the United States.
+A bowdlerized version aired in syndication on Comedy Central from 1996 to 1999, with language and nudity edited for broadcast.

+In 2025, the series began streaming on The Roku Channel, making it the first time Dream On is being streamed since it ended.

 Reception

 Critical reception

 Time magazine called the show "engaging", noting that its use of old clips was "a clever gimmick [that] perks up familiar material" and later called the second season of the "decidedly adult sitcom...better than ever."

 The New York Times had mixed opinions about the show.
 In their first-season review, John J. O'Connor said Dream On was not "different from ordinary network fare...except for, as might be expected, the more freewheeling language and treatments of sex"; by the season's third episode, the show's protagonist is "already becoming just another nice bachelor father, not all that different from the one John Forsythe played on television several decades ago."
 About a year later, O'Connor said, while the show "has its weak spots, most notably in a pointless tendency to be smarmy" with "clips... that are sometimes less witty than painfully obvious.
 But Dream On takes unusual chances and has a habit of turning out to be refreshingly original."